rniemeyer/knockout-delegatedEvents/README.md

     </li>
 </ul>
 ```

+This technique gives you the power of solution 3 and at the same time you will pay the overhead of parsing and executing a binding only on father element and not on all child elements.

 ##Control Bubbling
 Normally, when an event is handled, the plugin will prevent further bubbling of the event.
 In a scenario that you do want an event to continue bubbling, you can add an additional binding per event name to allow bubbling.